geokyr/ece-ntua-operating-systems/README.md

 - Understanding multithreading and POSIX thread programming
 - Exploring synchronization mechanisms, including mutexes, semaphores, and condition variables defined by POSIX
 - Using atomic operations, such as those provided by the GCC compiler, for synchronization
-- Understanding process management and how to create and manage processes
-- Working with signals for process control and communication
 - Implementing parallel computation techniques in a multithreaded environment
 - Debugging concurrent programs and measuring performance
 - Implementing and parallelizing the calculation of the Mandelbrot set
 - Using tools like `time` to measure program execution time and analyzing the performance of parallelized code
-- Handling terminal interactions and restoring the terminal to its previous state
+- Handling terminal interactions and restoring the terminal to its previous state after program interruption

 ## Lab 04 - Virtual Memory Mechanisms

 - Understanding the concept of virtual memory in operating systems
-- Exploring system calls related to memory management, such as `mmap()`
 - Studying the memory map of a process using `/proc/[pid]/maps`
 - Using `mmap()` to allocate memory and create a memory map
 - Examining the virtual and physical addresses associated with memory mapping
-- Investigating the effect of zeroing out a buffer on memory mapping
-- Mapping a file into the process's address space
-- Reading and printing the content of the mapped file
-- Observing the changes in the memory map after mapping a file
+- Mapping a file into the process's address space and then reading and printing the content of it, while observing the changes in the memory map
-- Utilizing `fork()` to create a new process
-- Comparing the memory maps of the parent and child processes
+- Creating a new process using `fork()` and comparing the memory maps of the parent and child processes
-- Identifying and printing the physical addresses of private buffers
 - Creating a shared memory buffer using `mmap()` for inter-process communication
 - Writing and reading data from shared memory
-- Investigating the impact of shared memory on memory mapping
-- Employing semaphores to synchronize processes
-- Placing semaphores in shared memory to enable inter-process synchronization
+- Employing semaphores to synchronize processes and placing them in shared memory to enable inter-process synchronization
-- Analyzing the performance of semaphore-based synchronization
-- Comparing the performance of the multithreaded and multiprocess implementations
 - Adapting the Mandelbrot set computation to parallel processing
 - Distributing workload across processes for efficient parallelization
-- Drawing conclusions about the performance of the processes-based implementation
-- Analyzing the impact of shared memory and synchronization mechanisms